Vietnamese Purple Sweet Sticky Rice (Rice Cooker Recipe)

 The Magenta Plant

 The rice grains are naturally dyed purple from the boiling liquid of the magenta plant, or the more scientific name, Peristrophe Bivalvis or Peristrophe Roxburghiana.
 It is a perennial plant with magenta-colored flowers.
-The green leaves when boiled turn a vibrant purple or magenta color and are commonly used as a natural food dye in many Southeast Asian countries.
+The green leaves and stems when boiled turn a vibrant purple or magenta color and are commonly used as a natural food dye in many Southeast Asian countries.

 The magenta plant (cây lá cẩm) is difficult to find, even for me at the many Asian stores nearby.
 A more likely way of obtaining the magenta plant is by asking a Vietnamese person who might have some in their backyard garden.
 You simply stick a small cutting into soil and it will live, typically.